griddynamics/Behavior-Analytic-Starter-Kit/Chapter 2.md

 ![Create account](Images/Qubell account.png)

-If your screen looks similar to the image below, You are inside the user portal of Qubell Adaptive PaaS.
+If your screen looks similar to the image below, volla!
+You are inside the user portal of Qubell Adaptive PaaS.
 We are going to use this portal extensively while we work with the Kit.

 ![Welcome](Images/welcome.png)
 Although we’ll inject detailed instructions on how to use Qubell for all standard functions of the starter kit, you may want to take a minute to familiarize yourself with Qubell Adaptive PaaS technology.
 Here is a quick reference guide: